 Reviewing the Advantages and Disadvantages

 A common misconception about two-way radios is that it is a fading technology.
 With benefits such as instant private communication, one-time purchase incentives, one-to-one or one-to-

 many call options, durability, and flexibility of communication in almost any environment, the two-way radio is still a very popular choice for communications in virtually all markets.
 These include a variety of business, commercial, and industrial applications, as well as more high-risk environments, such as public safety, military, security, and government.

 Both digital and analog technologies offer many of the same popular features, but their differences set them very far apart.
 Decide for yourself which technology is the best fit for your

-situation as we discuss the advantages and disadvantages to
+situation as we discuss the advantages and disadvantages to both systems.